 When we speak with finance and accounting teams that work with overseas suppliers and partners, one area that causes AP tax compliance issues is dealing with the convolution and complexity that is the W-8 series IRS tax form process.

 W-9 forms are fairly well understood.
 It’s a single form for dealing with US-based entities and, while there’s a lot of information on the form, it only collects a few fields including the payee’s contact information and their Social Security Number (SSN) or Employer Identification Number (EIN).
-That is why Tipalti has embedded a digital W-9 version payees can fill out as part of its payee onboarding interface.
+That is why Tipalti has embedded a digital W-9 version that payees can fill out as part of its payee onboarding interface.

-W-8s however are actually a series of different forms with varied requirements.
+W-8s, however, are actually a series of different forms with varied requirements.
 W-8BEN, W-8BEN-E, W-8EXP, W-8IMY, W-8ECI, and Form 8233 are all used by the IRS to determine the business relationship with these suppliers.

-The reasons the IRS has created this more complex W-8 form series is to deal with tax loopholes by US suppliers with foreign bank accounts.
+The reason the IRS has created this more complex W-8 form series is to deal with tax loopholes by US suppliers with foreign bank accounts.
 As such, the US enacted the FATCA (Foreign Account Tax Compliance Act) tax compliance provisions as part of the 2010 Hiring Incentives to Restore Employment (“HIRE”) Act to address tax evasion.
 In fact, penalties for non-compliance are a 30% withholding tax on net U.S. sourced payments.
 And according to Deloitte, 2016 looks to be the year when the IRS will begin auditing for FATCA non-compliance.

 The key to navigating the flurry of new W-8 form requirements is ensuring that the supplier is correctly matched with the form that fits their corporate entity structure.

 How Companies Deal with W-8 Tax Form Issues